CanadianADLlab/UnityXRTools/README.md

 <br>
 <h3>XRPositionManager</h3>
 Singleton script just keeps track of all the vr specific objects like hands,camera and playspace.
 Useful for checking states an example use would be seeing if the leftcontroller was grabbing.
 XRPositionManager.Instance.LeftController.GetComponent<Controller>().IsGrabbing
-<h3>Controller<h3>
+<h3>Controller</h3>
 Controller just handles states of the controller.
-This script is attatched to both the left and right controllers on the character prefabs.
+This script is attached to both the left and right controllers on the character prefabs.
   <br>
   public vars
   <br>